aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.31.2 (October 17, 2022) =
+* FIX: Update the version number to try to signal to some installations to redownload the plugin because the missing file is still missing for some people for some reason.

+= Version 2.31.1 (October 17, 2022) =
+* FIX: Add a missing file.

 = Version 2.31.0 (October 16, 2022) =
 * FIX: Correct the page URLs in the permalink cache table and in the export data (pages previously used the permalink structure for posts). (thanks mmmartin)